HX-AQuintero/image-zoom/README.md

 # image-zoom
 Vanilla JS Image Zoom Plugin
-Select an image by clickink on the previews.
+Select an image by clicking on the previews.
 Hover on the large image to inspect it in detail.